-As we continue to make our way through this prolonged pandemic and significant cultural shifts, many of us are experiencing unprecedented disruption in our professional and personal lives.
+As many of us begin to emerge from the COVID-19 pandemic, we’re still recovering from the long disruption to our professional and personal lives.
 One ability we have in our resilience toolkit as humans is our capacity for empathy – a psychological identification with the thoughts, feelings and attitudes of others.
 If you lead a team, ensuring you’re leading with empathy is one of the most important investments you can make in your organization right now.

 One way to build empathy is to leverage personas.
 Personas are imagined “characters” that marketers, product designers and others create to help them gain a better understanding of customers and marketing segments.
 But personas can also be a powerful tool when working with your internal teams.